OmniBrew/sw5e-data/text/en/manual/introduction.md

 entrance to Osiris Station, and the players decide what they want their operatives to do.
 Will they jump down to the hanger bay?
 Propel themselves with jetpacks?
 Or use a biotic's powers to increase their mass, "affixing" themselves to the surface of the asteroid?
 Then the GM determines the results of the operatives’ actions and narrates what they experience.
-Because the GM can improvise to react to anything the players attempt, Mass Effect 5e is infinitely flexible, and each mission can be exciting and unexpected.
+Because the GM can improvise to react to anything the players attempt, Star Wars 5e is infinitely flexible, and each mission can be exciting and unexpected.

 The game has no real end; when one story or mission wraps up, another one can begin, creating an ongoing story called a